Tom Brady, Buccaneers GM to talk contract extension

 The NFL league year, which is the official start of free agency, begins March 17.

 Head coach Bruce Arians said Brady is showing no signs of wear and the uninformed observer would never guess his age.
-Brady repeated this month that he'd like to play multiple seasons, and in the past pointed to 45 as a benchmark he strived to hit.
+Brady repeated this month that he'd like to play multiple more seasons, and in the past pointed to 45 as a benchmark he was striving to hit.
+He will turn 44 in August.

 "It appears he had a really good time this year winning the Super Bowl and likes our organization," Licht told the Rich Eisen Show.
 "Likes our coaches, likes our head coach and ownership and we certainly love him.
 Usually when you have those two things going for you, it's a match made in heaven.
 So we'd like to keep this going."